LineChan/push_swap/README.md

 ============

 Push_swap is a sorting game thats requires two programs :
 - push_swap : You only have two stacks to sort the puzzle.
-At first, a stack (called stack_a) contains a certain amount of unduplicated integers and a second one (stack_b) is empty.
+At first, a stack (called Stack A) contains a certain amount of unduplicated integers and a second one (Stack B) is empty.
 The goal is to have all the number sorted in increasing order in stack_a.
 The output of the program is a list of instructions.
 - checker : read the instructions and execute them.
-It checks if  stack_a is correctly sorted and stack_b empy.
+It checks if  Stack A is correctly sorted and Stack B empy.
 It sends "OK" to stdin if it is the case, otherwise it sends "KO"

 Instructions are pre-defined by the subject and will the only reference to measure the performance of both programs during the peer-evaluation.
 Of course the less, the better.
 There are 4 types of instructions :